smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 ## Potential downsides
 Implementation will take a long time due to the large amount of modification.
 It is also necessary to consider `pushBuffer` and `pushWithData` of `AudioStreamManager`.
+We have confirmed that the sample code is effective for the base version, but there is room for adjustment due to the differences in the latest version.

 ## Impact on existing code
 This will be a minor version change to the Java Suite and iOS libraries.